hoangnaam/Traffic-Light-with-voice-instructions-/README.md

   ***Code:***

   Download the `traffic_light.ino` in the project repo.
+  Upload 2 sound files (found in repo) into the SD Card and insert it into the MP3-TF-16P module.

   *Notes:* Before running the code, you must have a DFRobotDFPlayeMini (by DFRobot) library